gyorilab/indra_world/doc/service.rst

 These instructions describe setting up and using the INDRA service stack for World Modelers applications.

-First, you need to build the INDRA World Docker image as follows:

 .. code-block:: sh

     git clone https://github.com/indralab/indra_world.git
     cd indra_world/docker
-    docker build --tag indra_world:latest .

 Then, in the same folder, do: